Harikrishna-AL/notes/content/posts/insuranceLLM.md

 The goal of this project is to make a NLP model that can understand a doctor's clinical report and ouput the relevant ICD (Internationl Disease Classification) codes.
 These codes are then used by the insurance company to give the insurance money.
 ## Initial Thoughts
-The initial and straight forward approch that came to our minds was that we train fine tune a pre trained model to do Multi-Class Classification of the ICD codes provided we have a dataset with doctor's clinical report and the coressponding ICD codes.
+The initial and straight forward approch that came to our minds was that we fine tune a pre trained model to do Multi-Class Classification of the ICD codes provided we have a dataset with doctor's clinical report and the coressponding ICD codes.
 Unfortunately, We were not provided with such a dataset.
 So we brainstormed a lot and came up with 2 solutions.
 The major issue we thought we might face is that LLMs are not trustable.
 - **NER with calculating vector scores**

     This implementation focused on